benpatterson/benpatterson.github.io/_posts/2016-02-16-seven-deadly-sins.md

 Sloth is bad because it turns away people who are ready and willing to help you out.
 It also turns away people who haven't decided if your library or tool is useful.
 If it already doesn't work with modern technology, they will slink away and search up another solution, or even roll their own.

-What you have given them?
-Is plenty of time to think about how frustrating you were, about all the time they spent on their solution, and how it wasn't given an iota of your time.
+When you are too lax in your basic duties, all you are doing is giving them plenty of time to think about how frustrating you are, about all the time they spent on their solution, and how it wasn't given an iota of your time.

 _Virtuous patterns_:

 * Answer that issue as soon as possible
-* Give feedback on that pull request as soon as you can
+* Give feedback on that pull request as soon as you can, even if it is to say "I see this; I can't get to it until time _x_."
 * Release your changes frequently
 * Put in the effort for a good CHANGELOG.
 It's going to take you about 2 minutes when you do a release for the lovagod.
 * Upgrade your dependencies so your library works with the latest.